 There are plenty of employment opportunities for engineers in Australia.
 Most engineering professions in Australia offer an opportunity for growth, innovative experimentation, creative thinking, and intriguing design and development.

-7. How Long Does it Take to Become an Engineer in Australia?
+8. How Long Does It Take To Become an Engineer In Australia?

-The process of becoming an engineer usually involves initial education, which includes obtaining a bachelor's or master's degree with a specialisation.
-Furthermore, to achieve a professional engineering license, you will have to undergo supervised training and additional post-graduate examinations.
+Becoming an engineer usually involves initial education, which includes obtaining a bachelor's or master's degree with a specialisation.
+Furthermore, you will have to undergo supervised training and additional post-graduate examinations to achieve a professional engineering license.